Tarn-et-Garonne: Geography

 Tarn-et-Garonne constitutes part of the Occitanie region in Southern France.
 It borders on the departments of Lot to the north, Aveyron to the northeast, Tarn to the east, Haute-Garonne to the south, and Gers and Lot-et-Garonne to the west.
 The capital of the department is Montauban which lies about 50 km north of Toulouse.
 Montauban is situated on the right bank of the river Tarn at its confluence with the river Tescou, and the Tarn is joined by the Aveyron about 10 km further downstream.
-The second largest commune in the department is Castelsarrasin which stands near the confluence of the Tarn and River Garonne.
+The second largest commune in the department is Castelsarrasin which stands near the confluence of the rivers Tarn and Garonne.
 Montauban is connected to the Garonne via the 11 km Canal de Montech.

 The central part of the department is a broad river valley that does not exceed 150 m in altitude, but near the commune of Valence-d'Agen, in the extreme west of the department, the valley narrows as the hilly regions of Bas-Quercy to the north and Lomagne to the south draw closer together.
 In the northeast of the department is higher land in the form of limestone plateaus known as the Causses, part of the Massif Central.
 The highest point in the department, at 510 m, is the Pech Maurel, situated in the commune of Castanet.

 Demographics

 Principal towns

 The most populous commune is Montauban, the prefecture.
-As of 2019, there are 7 communes with more than 5,000 inhabitants:
+As of 2019, there are seven communes with more than 5,000 inhabitants: